Random forests for binary geospatial data: RF-GLS for correlated binary data

 \subsection{Gini impurity measure for correlated binary data}

 We seek a direct extension of the Gini measure to account for data correlation during node splitting.
-Unlike for continuous data, where the ordinary least square (OLS) loss used for node splitting is extended to a generalized least square loss (GLS) in \cite{saha2021random} to account for spatial dependence, the Gini measure which does not have a traditional analog for spatially correlated outcomes.
-To facilitate such an extension we first make the following connection between Gini measure used in classification trees and the least-squares based split criterion used in regression trees.
+We first make the following connection between the Gini measure used in classification trees and the least-squares-based split criterion used in regression trees.
 The latter is given by